 ARI'S SAFETY PATENTS CAN SAVE LIVES

 ARIhas developed, and is expanding, a strong IP position in autonomous highway safety.
-Currently, we have 7 issued Patents, and further intellectual property in progress, with a number of applications before the USPTO for life-saving harm avoidance strategies, including novel V2X strategies and algorithms.
+Currently, we have 7 issued Patents, and further intellectual property in progress, with numerous applications before the USPTO for life-saving harm avoidance strategies, including novel V2X, AI, and 5G/6G algorithms.

 - 10, 059,335